qneaglin/qneaglin/ios.md

 ---
-title: Connect to the ownCloud Server Using the iOS Application
+title: Connect Using the iOS Application
 layout: default
 ---

-## Connect to the ownCloud Server Using the iOS Application
+## Connect Using the iOS Application
 1. On your iPhone, open a Web browser and navigate to your ownCloud server (for example, http://*hostname*/owncloud).

 2. Enter your credentials for the ownCloud server.